ChahidAbderrazak/academic-website/content/project/ctims/index.md

 {{< figure library="true" src="ctims-gui.png" title="The user-interface of the proposed CTIMS software." lightbox="true" >}}

-This project was led by Prof. Hossam Gabbar and me as the postdoctoral researcher of the team (composed of two student and a lab engineer) in collaboration with [New Vision Systems Canada Inc.](https://www.nvscanada.ca/) (NVS) and [Mitacs](https://www.mitacs.ca/).
+This project was led by Prof. Hossam Gabbar and me as the postdoctoral researcher of the team (composed of two students and a lab engineer) in collaboration with [New Vision Systems Canada Inc.](https://www.nvscanada.ca/) (NVS) and [Mitacs](https://www.mitacs.ca/).

-For a CTIMS-demo, please feel free to send an email to Amr Barakat(amrb@nvscanada.ca)
+For a CTIMS demo, please feel free to send an email to Amr Barakat(amrb@nvscanada.ca)